foundersandcoders/resource-sharing/README.md

 - POST :: /edit-resource/submit                 Updates user's resource, redirects to /{topic_endpoint}
 - GET :: /create-review                         Show form for adding a review to the website
 - POST :: /create-review/submit                 Adds review to website, redirects user to /{topic_endpoint}/{resource_endpoint}
+- /users/{username}                             Shows all resources that have been uploaded/reviewed by a specific user

 To be implemented:
 - /reviews/recent                               Shows all reviews, by all users, in time order - most recent review first
-- /users/{username}                             Shows all resources that have been uploaded/reviewed by a specific user

-## Features:
-- I can log in.
-- I can see a list of resources.
-- I can see a list of recently uploaded resources.
-- I can create, edit and view my own resources & reviews.
-- I can see a list of reviews of a particular resource.
-- (optional extra) I can see a list of resources/reviews by a particular user.
+## How to run our website on your local machine
+- Clone our repo & `cd` into the data_gang folder
+- Run `npm install` in your terminal
+- Log in to psql and create new database
+- Add a `config.env` file to the root directory (ask one of us for the contents, if you think we will trust you :O)
+- Run `npm start`